Samagra-Development/docs/docs/Notification Module.md

 ```
  <uses-permission android:name="android.permission.INTERNET" />
 ```
-5. Now, Download the zip file.
-Unzip the folder.
-Import the library into your project.
-6. Voila, the notification module has been integrated into your project.
+5. Voila, firebasee has been integrated into your project.
 Please clean and rebuild your project.

-### 2.1.2 Using the Module
+### 2.1.3 Using the Module <br/><br/>

 1. Register the notification channel in your Application level class as follows:
 ```